Idlebawb/ScorePercentage/README.md

 `"EnableLevelEndRank": true`

-This disables adding percentage to your score in the menu (default:true):
+This enables adding percentage to your score in the menu (default:true):

 `"EnableMenuHighscore": true`